wirecard/docs-template/README.md

 For the monospace font family, the template default is _Ubuntu Mono**.

 #### Javascript
-This template bundles a variety of Javascript solutions:
+This template bundles a variety of Javascript solutions.

 **Vendor**:
 * `jquery`: Version 3.4.1
 * `lunr.js`: The toolchain creates a lunr search index and `lunr.js` the library to use the search index